integr8ly/installation/README.md

 $ $ ansible-playbook -i inventories/hosts playbooks/install.yml -e github_client_id=<your_client-id> -e github_client_secret=<your_client_secret>
 ```

-**IMPORTANT:** Once the installation has finished you will no longer be able to login via the Openshift console or oc cli as the admin if there is an sso redirect in place.
-The new admin user is `admin@example.com` password is `Password1`

 **NOTE:** The following playbook will install Integreatly without to enable GitHub authorization for Launcher.

 ```shell